google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 What EcoFlow Got Right

 The Delta 2 Max is the best mid-range power station for RVers and serious home backup users.
 The TT-30 outlet, 1,000W solar input, 2,400W output, and expansion capability make it incredibly versatile.
+The 43-minute combined charge time is best-in-class for this capacity tier.

 What Still Needs Work